chromeos/chromeos.dev/site/en/posts/io-2023-kiosk-apps.md

 Flex can be installed on x86 based devices and to ensure a consistent and high-quality experience, Google individually certifies and maintains a [list of models](https://support.google.com/chromeosflex/answer/11513094?hl=en) that you can use with ChromeOS Flex.
 As of today, there are over 400 devices that have been certified.

-To try Flex out, you only [need three things](https://support.google.com/chromeosflex/answer/11552529?hl=en&visit_id=638137373836865508-473284254&ref_topic=11551271&rd=1).

-1. An 8GB or larger thumb drive
-1.  a computer you want to modernize
-1.  and a few minutes
+To try Flex out, you only [need three things](https://support.google.com/chromeosflex/answer/11552529?hl=en&visit_id=638137373836865508-473284254&ref_topic=11551271&rd=1): an 8GB or larger thumb drive, a computer you want to modernize, and a few minutes.

-So whether it's for energy savings, reusing existing hardware or just trying out ChromeOS, you can [install ChromeOS Flex](https://support.google.com/chromeosflex/answer/11552529) today.
+So, whether it's for energy savings, reusing existing hardware or just trying out ChromeOS, you can [install ChromeOS Flex](https://support.google.com/chromeosflex/answer/11552529) today.

 ### Managed license